the-granular-registry/methodology-generation/process/copy-of-eac-registry-integration.md

 The process will follow a few key steps to ensure seamless interaction and avoid double counting:

-1. **Renewable operators submit data to the PEC registry:** The renewable operator would send hourly generation data and the associated REC information to the PEC registry, similar to submitting traditional RECs to receive hourly RECs.
+1. **Renewable operators submit data to the GC registry:** The renewable operator would send hourly generation data and the associated REC information to the GC registry, similar to submitting traditional RECs to receive hourly RECs.
-2. **EAC Retirement:** To ensure that the environmental attributes of renewable energy generation are not double counted, the traditional RECs would be retired within the PEC registry.
-This step helps maintain the distinct value of the PECs and ensures that both instruments (RECs and PECs) do not claim the same environmental benefits.
+2. **EAC Retirement:** To ensure that the environmental attributes of renewable energy generation are not double counted, the traditional RECs would be retired within the GC registry.
+This step helps maintain the distinct value of the GCs and ensures that both instruments (RECs and GCs) do not claim the same environmental benefits.
-3. **PEC issuance:** With the retirement of traditional RECs, the PEC registry would then issue new PECs based on the locational marginal emissions data and the actual carbon impact of renewable energy generation.
+3. **GC issuance:** With the retirement of traditional RECs, the GC registry would then issue new GCs based on the locational marginal emissions data and the actual carbon impact of renewable energy generation.
-4. **PEC Transfer to Offtaker:** The newly issued PECs would be transferred to the offtaker (corporate buyer), who can then use these certificates to offset their Scope 2 impact-based emissions
+4. **GC Transfer to Offtaker:** The newly issued GCs would be transferred to the offtaker (corporate buyer), who can then use these certificates to offset their Scope 2 impact-based emissions

 This process aligns with the proposals designed by organizations like EnergyTag and others, which aim to create hourly RECs.
-By integrating PECs with existing REC registries and retirement processes, the environmental attributes of renewable energy can be tracked and verified more effectively, ensuring transparency and credibility in corporate sustainability reporting.
+By integrating GCs with existing REC registries and retirement processes, the environmental attributes of renewable energy can be tracked and verified more effectively, ensuring transparency and credibility in corporate sustainability reporting.

 <figure><img src="../.gitbook/assets/image.png" alt=""><figcaption></figcaption></figure>